LiskArchive/lisk-sdk-examples/workshop/README.md

 Now, let's get technical.
 Open the file at `./transactions/invoice_transaction.js`.
 For this transaction, most code is ready so we can learn how to write a custom transaction.
 After this, we'll be writing the payment transaction ourselves.

 ### Extending BaseTransaction
-First thing to notice, we are extending the `InvoiceTransaction` from the [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts).
+The next thing to notice, we are extending the `InvoiceTransaction` from the [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts).

 #### Getter for TYPE
 Static function that returns {number}.

 #### Getter for FEE
 Static function that returns {number}.
---> 10 ** 8 = 1 LSK
+We are converting a fee to Beddows which is the lowest denominal in the Lisk ecosystem: 10 ** 8 = 1 LSK (100000000).

 #### prepare()
 As we will be only modifying the sender (freelancer) their account, we just need to store this account in the cache of the key-value store.
 At the moment, we are calling the method through `super`.
 However, this is a bad practice as the implementation might change inside the `BaseTransaction`.
 Therefore, we want to go to the `BaseTransaction` to copy the code that caches the sender account.

 **Task 1: Go to [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts) at line 399 to copy the implementation.**

-_Solution can be found in the `Solution: Invoice Transaction` section._
+_The solution can be found in the `Solution: Invoice Transaction` section._

 Notice, we are looking for an account using the `address` filter.
 In order to understand better the difference between passing an array or an object to the cache function, I ask you to read up about the difference.

-**Task 2: Read about AND and OR filters [at the section `B/ Combining Filters`](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc)**
+**Task 2: Read about AND and OR filters [at section `B/ Combining Filters`](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc)**

 #### ValidateAsset()
 The `validateAsset` function is responsible for only performing static checks.
 This means the function is synchronous and cannot retrieve data from the `store` (the cached sender account).
 Therefore, we can perform initial checks like validating the presence of the parameter and if it has the correct type.
 Any other validation logic can be applied as long it does not have to await a promise.